greghulette/Wireless_Communication_Board-WCB/Readme.md

 You can change the ";" to another character if that interferes with something in your system.

-Other than that change, you can setup the Stealth's config.txt file to send out strings via the serial command like normal.
+Other than that change, you can set up the Stealth's config.txt file to send out strings via the serial command like normal.

     Examples to add to Stealth config.txt:
     b=3,5,1